 Each of the sites has one or more individuals responsible for CSR issues.
 This person, who is notably responsible for monitoring consumption, improvement measures and regulations, may be a site director, a Quality/Environment leader or a maintenance manager.

-Three main areas have been defined: Use of Resources, Emissions - Waste and Mobility and CO_2 Emissions), which result in four targets:
+Three main areas have been defined: Use of Resources, Emissions - Waste, Mobility and CO_2 Emissions, from which four targets are derived (baseline year: 2018):

-- Reducing water consumption by 30% over 3 years; - Improving energy performance (electricity and gas) by 30% over 3 years (in kwh/h worked); - Increasing our non-hazardous waste recycling rate to 85% over 3 years; - Improving the mobility of employees by reducing the percentage of daily "individual car" journeys.
+- Reducing water consumption by 30% over 3 years; - Improving energy performance (electricity and gas) by 30% over 3 years; - Increasing our non-hazardous waste recycling rate to 85% over 3 years; - Improving the mobility of employees by reducing the percentage of daily "individual car" journeys.